-Category Column/Field Description Scan Server Options These fields identify t the Scan Server and profile used to run a project scan.
-Options Scan Profile The scan profile associated with the project.
+Category Column/Field Description Scan Server These fields identify the Scan Server and profile used to run a project se Options ne Scan Server and profile used to run a project scan. υρτιοπο Scan Profile The scan profile associated with the project.
 You can select a different scan profile from the dropdown list.
-Click (i) to view the properties of the currently selected scan profile.
+Click $\widehat{f i}$ to view the properties of the currently selected scan profile.
 Scan Server The Scan Server assigned to this project.
 This field is not editable.
-Click (i) to view the properties of the currently selected Scan Server.
+Click ${}^{(i)}$ to view the properties of the currently selected Scan Server.